sufftea/hyper_router/README.md

 - `containsNode` returns `true` if a route with the provided key is somewhere in the stack.
 Notice that it requires providing the `key` explicitly.
   - `RouteName`'s key is the string you provide when you initialize it.
   - `RouteValue`'s key is its type.
-- It is possible to subscribe to the context inside the callback.
-This way you can redirect as soon as the condition changes, instead fo waiting for the user to try to change the route.
 - Return the value associated with the route you want to redirect to.
 This is the same value you would use for navigation.
 If no redirect is needed, return null.
 - `stack.last().value` is the value associated with the route the user was trying to navigate to.
 We're passing it into the auth screen, so that it can navigate to the desired route after the authentication is finished.